agude/System-File-Saver/README.md

 Currently SFS only supports backing up files, not whole directories.
 If you want multiple files in a directory backed up, list each one separately.

+## Example Directory Structure

+Running `systemfilesaver.py` with the example `systemfile_list.txt` listed above on a machine with the hostname `desktop` would generate the following directory structure in `~/.systemfiles`:

+    .systemfiles/
+    ├── desktop/
+    │   └── etc/
+    │       ├── fstab
+    │       └── ssh
+    │           └── sshd_config
+    └── systemfile_list.txt